HOAC runs several clubs to help our members develop a range of skills.

 If you are new to the sport, don't worry.
 Do the Learn to Windsurf course before you join or take advantage of the special offer of £220 for Adults or £175 for Juniors.

 Challenger Club - RYA, Sailability and BR, Rowability (8+years)

-The Club’s role is to encourage and support people with disabilities.
+The club’s role is to encourage and support people with disabilities.
 We enable people of all abilities to experience the joys of sailing, rowing and paddlesports in a safe and friendly environment.
 Staffed by qualified instructors and volunteers, the club meets every Saturday.
-Groups and individuals are welcome.
+Both groups and individuals are welcome.